 They may question your authority or where you derive your jurisdiction and inform you that they do not believe in the United States Constitution or any other “illegitimate” government documents from which police powers are derived.

-I encourage you to be knowledgeable about the Constitution, the laws of your state, and your enforcement options.
-With Sovereign Citizens, I suggest you try to deescalate any situation when you have the opportunity to do so.
-Also, recognize that the Sovereign Citizen may attempt to videotape your encounter.
+I encourage you to be knowledgeable about the Constitution, the laws of your state and your enforcement options.
+With sovereign citizens, I suggest you try to de-escalate any situation when you have the opportunity.
+Also, recognize that the sovereign citizen may attempt to videotape your encounter.

-On YouTube and elsewhere on the internet, there are some great examples of officer/sovereign encounters where officers remain professional and task oriented despite being confronted and challenged.
+On YouTube and other internet sites, there are some great examples of officer/sovereign encounters where officers remain professional and task oriented despite being confronted and challenged.

-I would also encourage you to take a moment and watch a brief safety video offered by West Memphis Police Chief Bob Paudert, father of Sergeant Brandon Paudert, regarding the dangers of Sovereign Citizens.
+I also encourage you to take a moment and watch a brief safety video offered by West Memphis Police Chief Bob Paudert, father of Sergeant Brandon Paudert, regarding the dangers of sovereign citizens.

 Be sure to document all known aliases.